tacigomess/prime-numbers-spirals/README.md

 The focus here is the **historical and geometric construction of a polar spiral embedding of prime numbers**, prior to the introduction of halo-based density analysis.

+## Scope of This Work

+This repository investigates:

+- The construction of polar spirals for natural numbers and for primes only
+- The emergence of geometric regularity when primes are embedded in polar coordinates
+- Distance patterns between primes separated by fixed index steps
+- Statistical regularity across multiple discrete scales

+This work does **not** introduce halo structures, local density fields.
+These topics are addressed in subsequent articles.

+## Important Note on the Spiral Index

+In the prime-only spiral constructions, angular and radial increments are applied **only when a prime number is detected**.

+As a result:
+- The geometric index of the spiral corresponds to the **order of primes**
+- It does **not** correspond directly to the natural number n

+This distinction is fundamental for the interpretation of all geometric patterns shown in this work.

+## Code Overview

+### Visualization

+- `spiral_all_numbers.py`
+  Displays the polar spiral of natural numbers up to n = 1000, highlighting primes.

+- `prime_spiral.py`
+  Displays a polar spiral constructed exclusively from prime numbers.

+- `prime_spiral_with_parallel_arc_connections.py`
+  Connects primes separated by fixed index steps (e.g., 63), revealing quasi-parallel arc structures.

+### Distance Analysis

+- `prime_spiral_generate_csv.py`
+  Computes Euclidean distances between prime points separated by fixed index steps (63, 126, 189).

+- `prime_spiral_distances_columns.csv`
+  Contains the resulting distance sequences.

+Note: NaN values appear naturally near the end of the dataset, as distances beyond the available prime index cannot be computed.
+These values are excluded from statistical analysis.

+### Exploratory Machine Learning

+- `dataset_generator_csv_random_forest.py`
+- `train_and_analyze_random_forest.py`

+These scripts explore whether geometric features derived from the spiral embedding carry information correlated with primality.
+This analysis is exploratory and not presented as a predictive theory.

+## Paper

+This document provides the mathematical motivation, experimental setup, and interpretation of the results.

 Paper: Geometric Regularity in the Distribution of Prime Numbers on Polar Spirals

 [Document](https://docs.google.com/document/d/11sa36fFxUokgMzjVDVdVdCFUfjkujBwkSI9eKV9YrwQ/edit?tab=t.0)

 ## How to Run